StockingAnarcy/Slider1/README.md

 1. Place the .exe file in any convenient location.
 2. Next to the .exe file, place the Images folder where your images in .jpg format will be located.
 3. At this stage you can already run the application and evaluate its work.
 After all, when a .txt file with data appears, it will automatically display it on the screen.
-4. Create/delete/rewrite .txt file to display it on the screen.
+4. Create/delete/rewrite .txt file (string format <var>text:text</var>) to display it on the screen.
 5. Enjoy the work of the application.

 ---